maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ```

 ## !Customer Placing the Largest Number of Orders
 Query the `customer_number` from the orders table for the customer who has placed the largest number of orders.
 - It is guaranteed that exactly one customer will have placed more orders than any other customer.
+(No Tie)

 ```diff
 Order table :